Marília Pêra: Career

 Daughter of Portuguese actor Manuel Pêra and actress of Italian descent Dinorah Marzullo, Pêra stepped onto a theater stage for the first time at the age of four, alongside her parents, who were part of the cast of Henriette Morineau's company.

 From the age of 14 to 21, she worked as a dancer and participated in musicals and revues, including Minha Querida Lady (1962), starring Bibi Ferreira.
 According to Pêra, she passed because the directors were looking for someone who could do stunts, which was rare at that time.
 She also acted in other plays such as O Teu Cabelo Não Nega (1963), a biography of Lamartine Babo, in the role of Carmen Miranda.
 She would return to play the role of the singer in the show A Pequena Notável (1966), directed by Ary Fontoura; at A Tribute to Carmen Miranda at Lincoln Center, New York (1975), directed by Nelson Motta; in the only performance A Pêra da Carmem, at Canecão, in 1986, and in the musical Marília Pêra canta Carmen Miranda (2005), directed by Maurício Sherman.

 In 1964, Pêra defeated Elis Regina in an audition for the musical Como Vencer na Vida sem Fazer Força, both still unknown to the public at the time.

 Her first appearance on television was in Rosinha do Sobrado, on Rede Globo, in 1965 and then in A Moreninha.
 In 1967 she made her first performance in a musical show, A Úlcera de Ouro, by Hélio Bloch.

 In the 1960s, she was arrested during the performance of Chico Buarque's play Roda Viva (1968) and forced to run naked through a Polish corridor (i.e. run the gauntlet).
-She was arrested a second time, as she was considered a communist, when police invaded the house, scaring everyone, including her seven-year-old son, who was sleeping.
+She was arrested a second time, as she was considered a communist, when police invaded her house, scaring everyone, including her seven-year-old son, who was sleeping.

 In 1969, she achieved great success in the role of the protagonist in the drama Fala Baixo Senão Eu Grito, by Leilah Assumpção, directed by Clóvis Bueno, the first play by the São Paulo playwright.
 For her interpretation of the complex character Mariazinha, a virgin spinster who lives in a boarding house for nuns, Pêra received the Molière Award and also the Award from the São Paulo Association of Theater Critics (APCT), currently the São Paulo Association of Art Critics (APCA).
 Her future husband Paulo Villaça played a thief who one night jumps out of her bedroom window with the intention of stealing.
 In the conversation between the two, which lasts all night, the spinster reveals her frustrations to the public and to herself.